-This manual is full of information that reviews all of the aforementioned program areas and discusses in detail your role as a member of your localities' board.
-We ask that you educate yourself and those around you, and jump full force into this work!
+This manual is full of information about LDSS programs and discusses in detail your role as a member of your localities' board.
+We ask that you educate yourself and those around you and jump wholeheartedly into this work!
+As a board member, you will: